johannesnoordanus/svg2gcode/README.md

   --cuttingspeed <default:1000>
                         cutting speed in mm/min --imagepower <default:300>
-                        maximum laser power while drawing an image (as a rule of thumb set to 1/3 of the machine maximum for a 5W laser) --cuttingpower <default:850>
+                        maximum laser power while drawing an image (as a rule of thumb set to 1/3 of the machine maximum for a 5W laser)
+  --cuttingpower <default:850>
-                        sets laser power of line drawings/cutting --rapidmove <default:10>
+                        sets laser power of line drawings/cutting --passes <default:1>  Number of passes (iterations) for line drawings, only active when pass_depth is set --pass_depth <default:0>
+                        cutting depth in mm for one pass, only active for passes > 1 --rapidmove <default:10>
-                        generate G0 moves between shapes, for images: G0 moves when skipping more than 10mm (default), 0 is no G0 moves --noise <default:0>   reduces image noise by not emitting pixels with power lower or equal than this setting --constantburn        use constant burn mode M3 (a bit more dangerous!), instead of dynamic burn mode M4 --origin Xdelta Ydelta
+                        generate G0 moves between shapes, for images: G0 moves when skipping more than 10mm (default), 0 is no G0 moves
+  --noise <default:0>   reduces image noise by not emitting pixels with power lower or equal than this setting --constantburn        use constant burn mode M3 (a bit more dangerous!), instead of dynamic burn mode M4 --origin Xdelta Ydelta
                         translate origin by (Xdelta,Ydelta) (default not set) --scale Xfactor Yfactor
-                        scale svg with (Xfactor,Yfactor) (default not set) --splitfile           split gcode output of SVG path and image objects --xmaxtravel <default:300>
+                        scale svg with (Xfactor,Yfactor) (default not set) --rotate <default:0>  number of degrees to rotate --splitfile           split gcode output of SVG path and image objects --xmaxtravel <default:300>
                         machine x-axis lengh in mm